Blog

 2. Proxy inboxes are spam graveyards.
 Domain owners with valuable names receive dozens of lowball "I'll give you $200" messages per month through these forms.
 Your serious inquiry drowns in that noise.

 Run the domain through our free WHOIS Lookup first.
-Even with privacy enabled, RDAP data reveals the registrar, registration dates, nameservers, and status codes — all useful signals about who holds the name and how actively it's managed.
+Even with privacy enabled, RDAP data reveals the registrar, registration dates, nameservers, and status codes, all useful signals about who holds the name and how actively it's managed.
+For a structured feasibility read on a specific target, try a Domain Acquisition Report.

 Step 1: Identify Who Actually Controls the Domain